top of page

 2006

 Mister Pip by NZ writer, Lloyd Jones, tells the story of a group of children on the Island of Bourganville being read Great Expectations by Charles Dickens.
-The initiative is that of the whole white man left on the Island, Mr Watts, who says that he was orphan as a child in New Zealand.
+The initiative is that of the only white man left on the Island, Mr Watts, who says that he was orphan as a child in New Zealand.

 Bourganville is in the middle of a civil war and the story helps the children to 'escape' their difficult circumstances, at least for a while every day.

 13-year-old Matilda is the protagonist and she describes her night time reflections on the day's readings and how her mother, a devout Christian, becomes disturbed by Matilda's fondness for the book.
+As a young adult, Matilda decides to investigate Dickens further for her PhD thesis, an investigation that, necessarily, involves a trip to England.

 bottom of page